umgbhalla/starred/README.md

 ## Mustache

-- [linode/apl-core](https://github.com/linode/apl-core) - Application Platform for LKE (and any other conformant K8s)
+- [linode/apl-core](https://github.com/linode/apl-core) - Application Platform for Linode Kubernetes Engine (and any other conformant K8s)
 - [hisbaan/dotfiles](https://github.com/hisbaan/dotfiles) - There's no place like ~/...
 Take a look at the laptop branch for some laptop-specific settings along with some tweaks for HiDPI.

 ## Nim